notbd/Ikalendar2/README.md

 # Features

-- View the current and upcoming rotation info for all modes including Salmon Run.
+- View the current and upcoming rotation info for all modes in Splatoon 2.
-- Smart and robust **Auto-Refresh** system that always fetches the latest rotations for you so you don't have to.
+- Robust **Auto-Refresh** system that always fetches the latest rotations for you so you don't have to.
 - Meticulously crafted **UI design** with seamless **animations**, optimized for both iOS and iPadOS.
-- A variety of **customization** options & App Icons to choose from, suited for different styles and needs.
+- A variety of **customization options** & App Icons to choose from, suited for different styles and needs.
 - Native localization support for both **English** and **Japanese**.

 # Download